MrKindness235/holbertonschool-printf/README.md

 learn, work and improve over the shortcomings along the way.

 # ~USAGE:
-Thanks to clever machinations of Sebastian and we got to create a function that prints using a format.
+Thanks to the clever machinations of Sebastian we got to create a function that prints using a format.

 # 1- Call the "_printf()" function in your code:
 _printf();